influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.8/guides/replacing-nodes.md

     parent: Guides
 ---

-## Introduction
+You may need to replace a node in your InfluxDB Enterprise cluster, for example, to update hardware.
+This guide describes how to replace both meta nodes and data nodes in a cluster:

+- Concepts
+- Scenarios:
+  - Replace a node in a cluster with security enabled
+  - Replace a meta node in a functional cluster
+  - Replace an unresponsive meta node
+  - Replace responsive and unresponsive data nodes in a cluster
+  - Reconnect a data node with a failed disk
-Nodes in an InfluxDB Enterprise cluster may need to be replaced at some point due to hardware needs, hardware issues, or something else entirely.
+  - Replace meta nodes in an InfluxDB Enterprise cluster
-This guide outlines processes for replacing both meta nodes and data nodes in an InfluxDB Enterprise cluster.
+  - Replace a data node in an InfluxDB Enterprise cluster
+- Troubleshooting:
+  - Cluster commands result in timeout without error
+  - Check your InfluxDB user permissions
+  - Check the network connection between nodes

 ## Concepts

-Meta nodes manage and monitor both the uptime of nodes in the cluster as well as distribution of [shards](/influxdb/v1.8/concepts/glossary/#shard) among nodes in the cluster.
+**Meta nodes**  manage and monitor both the uptime of nodes in the cluster as well as distribution of [shards](/influxdb/v1.8/concepts/glossary/#shard) among nodes in the cluster.
 They hold information about which data nodes own which shards; information on which the [anti-entropy](/enterprise_influxdb/v1.8/administration/anti-entropy/) (AE) process depends.

-Data nodes hold raw time-series data and metadata.
+**Data nodes** hold raw time-series data and metadata.
 Data shards are both distributed and replicated across data nodes in the cluster.
 The AE process runs on data nodes and references the shard information stored in the meta nodes to ensure each data node has the shards they need.

 `influxd-ctl` is a CLI included in each meta node and is used to manage your InfluxDB Enterprise cluster.

 ## Scenarios

-### Replacing nodes in clusters with security enabled
+### Replace a node in clusters with security enabled

 Many InfluxDB Enterprise clusters are configured with security enabled, forcing secure TLS encryption between all nodes in the cluster.
 Both `influxd-ctl` and `curl`, the command line tools used when replacing nodes, have options that facilitate the use of TLS.

 #### `influxd-ctl -bind-tls`

-In order to manage your cluster over TLS, pass the `-bind-tls` flag with any `influxd-ctl` commmand.
+To manage your cluster over TLS, pass the `-bind-tls` flag with any `influxd-ctl` command.

 > If using a self-signed certificate, pass the `-k` flag to skip certificate verification.